Estimated reading time: 6 minutes

 Children’s ministry volunteers should go through thorough training on all aspects of interacting with children.

-Specifically your expectations for adult to child ratio.
-The two person rule is a common policy that requires that no child is ever left alone with one adult.
-Including when a child needs to use the restroom.
+Specifically, your expectations for the adult to child ratio.
+The two-person rule is a common policy that requires that no child is ever left alone with one adult, including when a child needs to use the restroom.

 If you assign supervisors, have part of their responsibility to be constantly checking the kids, the workers and ensuring volunteers are following appropriate protocol.

 We all have that intuitive instinct that guides us.
-Call it gut or call it being led by the spirit just use those internal instincts and act on them.
+Call it gut or call it being led by the spirit; use those internal instincts and act on them.

-It is just difficult to imagine a committed, God fearing person could do such a thing.
+It is just difficult to imagine a committed, God-fearing person could abuse a child.
 However, the fact is, 23% of predators are under the age of 18.

-This is frightening considering background checks reflect criminal court cases after the age of 18.
-And often a predator has countless victims before being caught and prosecuted.
+This is frightening, considering background checks reflect convicted criminal court cases after the age of 18.
+And often, a predator has countless victims before being caught and prosecuted.

 Treat everyone who works with kids the same and enforce the same consistency with policy to ensure no one falls through the cracks.

 This is really hard for church leaders because it often means reporting one of our own.
-However, it is our responsibility to protect our kids first.
+However, it is our responsibility to protect not only our kids – but all kids.

-The offender may require other ongoing care from the church but ignoring an abuse and allowing someone to not be held accountable can result in their abuse of another child somewhere else.
+The offender may require other ongoing care from the church.
+However, ignoring abuse and allowing someone not to be held accountable can result in their abuse of another child somewhere else.
 No one wants to carry that burden – so report.

-Our world seems to be in a very dark place and the epidemic of child abuse is disturbing.
-As a church leader its is our responsibility to ensure that those kids in our care have a safe place to be kids and learn about the greatness of our God.
+Our world seems to be in a very dark place, and the epidemic of child abuse is disturbing.
+As church leaders its is our responsibility to ensure that those kids in our care have a safe place to be kids and learn about the greatness of our God.

-Make a plan today to evaluate your screening, training and oversight process to ensure your kids don’t get fall victim to a child predator.
+Make a plan today to evaluate your screening, training, and oversight process to ensure your kids don’t fall victim to a child predator.